Skeens Lab Staff

 Lydia.Wisne@NationwideChildrens.org

 Lydia Wisne is a 2024 graduate from The Ohio State University where she earned her bachelor’s in science in medical anthropology.
 During her undergraduate studies, she developed skills and passion in data analysis, scientific writing and a social and historical understanding of the medical field.
 After graduation, Lydia gained valuable experience in data collection and research design at The PAST Foundation.
-Currently, she is applying her skills in qualitative data analysis in the Skeens Lab and hopes to learn more about professional development in the healthcare field.
+Currently, she is applying her skills in mixed methods data analysis in both the Skeens Lab and Ahna Pai’s lab.
+After her time in the lab, she plans to pursue further academic work in Public Health.

 Nationwide Children's Research Staff, Haya Alsammerai